petervmeijgaard/vue-2-boilerplate/README.md

 ### Transformers ###
 Transformers are used to transform the incoming and outgoing requests.
-If you have an API where you can retrieve posts from, a post wil look something like this:
+If you have an API where you can retrieve posts from, a post will look something like this:
 ``` JSON
 {
   "id" : 1,